 By the City of Redwood City

-Keep up with the pulse of your community - follow Patch!
+Keep up with the latest news from your local neighborhood - follow Patch!

 Sign up for Redwood City-Woodside Patch’s daily newsletter

 "Follow” us on Twitter